 - All service elements such as hot water units (including solar), rain water tanks, clothes drying areas and downpipes should be hidden from public view.
-Roof mounted items such as air conditioners shall be placed as far away as possible from the street front as possible. - Where downpipes are unavoidably positioned on the front elevation, these shall be concealed, painted to match the wall colour or treated as an architectural element e.g. with rain heads. - Air conditioning units must match the colour of the roof. - Meter boxes must match the wall colour. - The installation of security shutters is discouraged.
-To reduce impact on the streetscape, alternatives such as security mesh or protective film to glazing shall be considered. - Bins storage adjacent the primary street is not permitted.
-Where a laneway is provided, bins shall be stored for access from the laneway.
-Allowances should be made for screening of bins in outdoor living areas or within a carport or garage.
+It is recommended that roof mounted items such as air conditioners are placed as far away as possible from the street front. - Where downpipes are unavoidably positioned on the front elevation, these shall be concealed, painted to match the wall colour or treated as an architectural element e.g. with rain heads. - Solar panel collectors are the exception to this standard and should be located to maximize their effectiveness. - Air conditioning units must match the colour of the roof. - Meter boxes must match the wall colour. - The installation of security shutters is discouraged as they can create a negative visual aesthetic to the streetscape.
+To reduce impact on the streetscape, alternatives such as security mesh or protective film to glazing should be considered.